ENGIE Impact’s RED acquires Callaghan Engineering

 TAGS

-Callaghan Engineering, which operates out of Dublin and Cork, offers multi-discipline professional engineering design, validation, procurement, and also project and construction management services.
+Callaghan Engineering, which operates out of and Cork, offers multi-discipline professional engineering design, validation, procurement, and also project and construction management services.

 The company also has specialised expertise in the pharmaceuticals, data centre, and medical services sectors, which is expected to expand the existing experience of RED.

 RED comprises specialist building services and information and communications technology (ICT) engineers.
-Alongside Callaghan Engineering, it will support firms with complex challenges in carbon intensive sectors, which are expanding operations in Ireland increasingly.
+Alongside Callaghan Engineering, it will support firms with complex challenges in carbon intensive sectors, which are expanding operations in increasingly.

 Ian Whitfield – CEO of RED said: “As an extremely well-respected and established firm, Callaghan will help us strengthen relationships with organisations locally, particularly in the process engineering, critical facilities, pharmaceuticals and medical device sectors.